 What You Need to Know About North Carolina Lemon Law if You Are Having Repeat Car Problems

-Does your vehicle qualify for a buyback under North Carolina Lemon Law?
+If you meet certain criteria, your vehicle may be eligible for a buyback or free replacement from the manufacturer under North Carolina Lemon Law

-North Carolina Lemon Law permits the first owner of a brand new motor vehicle that was purchased or leased in North Carolina and weighs less than 10,000 pounds to petition the manufacturer for a replacement vehicle or a full refund if one of three conditions is met during the first two years of ownership, or 24,000 miles, whichever comes first.
+North Carolina Lemon Law gives the first owner of a brand new vehicle purchased or leased in North Carolina weighing less than 10,000 pounds certain legal rights when there are serious defects or defects that can't be fixed.
+The manufacturer may replace the vehicle or give a refund minus usage if the vehicle qualifies during the first two years of ownership, or 24,000 miles, whichever comes first.

 North Carolina Lemon Law Qualifications for qualifying vehicles